EDS377 Foreign Policymaking and the Politics of Europe

 1. The students will obtain a deeper understanding of foreign policymaking traditions and practices, particularly those of Nordic countries and EU states.

-3. The students will gain an understanding of different foreign policies, and will be able to discuss the difference between foreign policies of superpowers vs. regional and small powers.
+3. The students will gain an understanding of different foreign policymaking traditions, and will be able to discuss (and critically reflect upon) differences between foreign policies of superpowers vs. regional and small powers.

-4. The students will be able to distinguish between the different approaches that diverse IR schools of thought take to analyze foreign policy making and its consequences on power political relationships.
+4. The students will be able to distinguish between the different approaches that IR schools of thought utilize to analyze foreign policy making and its consequences on power political relationships.

 5. Students will enhance and strengthen their analytical skills through an independent writing exercise and solidify their knowledge through an exam.

-6. Students will strengthen their understanding of longstanding and novel policy challenges in Europe.
+6. Students will strengthen their understanding of longstanding and novel policy challenges in Europe and become familiar with Norwegian and European foreign policy debates.